DRY CLEANING COMPLAINTS:

 A recommendation is always incorporated into the Conclusions section of the report that the party deemed responsible for the dry cleaning complaint should be liable for providing full redress to the complainant, including, where applicable, the full costs of obtaining the technical report from Dry Cleaning Complaints Arbitration Services.

-These technical reports have been routinely acceptable as expert evidence to legal courts and tribunals, such as State Civil and Administrative Tribunals, but, if required, they can also be formatted into a statutory declaration witnessed by a J.P., for a further fee of $75.00
+These technical reports are routinely acceptable as expert evidence to legal courts, such as State Small Claims Tribunals, but, if required, they can also be formatted into a statutory declaration witnessed by a J.P., for a further fee of $50.00.

 HOW DOES THE